narimanmani/OC-exctract/README.md

 ## GitHub Actions Workflow

 The workflow defined in `.github/workflows/run-oc-pipeline.yml` can be triggered manually (`workflow_dispatch`).
-It requires a repository secret named `OC_GITHUB_TOKEN` containing the PAT described above.
+It requires a repository secret named `MY_PAT` containing the PAT described above.
 The workflow uploads the generated OC artifacts for inspection.

 To run it:

-1. Add the secret `OC_GITHUB_TOKEN` in the repository settings.
+1. Add the secret `MY_PAT` in the repository settings.
 2. Trigger the **Run OC Pipeline** workflow from the *Actions* tab.

 ## Notes